-The efficacy and tolerability of plant protection products is subject to a detailed examination in the approval procedure - in addition to the other assessment areas of ecotoxicology, environmental behaviour, residue behaviour and toxicology.
+The efficacy of plant protection products will be thoroughly evaluated in the authorization process, in addition to the other assessment areas (e.g. ecotoxicology, environmental behavior, residual behavior, and toxicology).

-- Efficacy against several stages of development of the pathogen;
+- Effectiveness against further developmental stages of the target

-- less dependence of effectiveness on climatic factors;
+- Decreased dependence of effectiveness on climatic factors

-- less side effects on beneficial organisms or subsequent cultures;
+- Reduced adverse effects on beneficial organisms or subsequent crops

-- positive properties regarding active substance resistance and anti-resistance strategy.
+- Advantageous features regarding resistance and anti-resistance strategy

 |Recommended value Efficiency||Restriction of the indication|